Mister Mosquito: Development

 Mister Mosquito was first announced in March 2001 just prior to the Tokyo Game Show.
 The tentative title of the game was Ka: Yamada-ke No Natsu (蚊 ～山田家の夏～).
 The game was published in Japan by Sony on June 21, 2001.
 Eidos Interactive published the game in North America and PAL regions on March 13 and 22, 2002, respectively, under its "Fresh Games" label.
-According to Eidos' Kevin Gill, the company chose to release games like Mister Mosquito because they are often called "quirky" or "odd" with "brilliant" gameplay that are otherwise unlikely to be localized outside Japan.
+According to Eidos' Kevin Gill, the company chose to release games, like Mister Mosquito, because they are often "quirky" or "odd" with "brilliant" gameplay that would otherwise be unlikely to be available outside of Japan.

 Reception

 According to Famitsu, Mister Mosquito was the fifth best-selling video game in Japan during its release week at 41,006 copies sold.
 Approximately 160,210 copies were sold in the country by the end of 2001.
 The game was released as part of Sony's PlayStation 2 the Best line of budget titles the following year.
-Sales of Mister Mosquito in other territories were apparently much poorer.
+Sales of Mister Mosquito in other territories were poorer.

 In 2008, Game Informer named Mister Mosquito one of "The Top Ten Weirdest Games of All Time".
 The game was also included by G4 on its own list of weird games.
-GamesRadar included Mister Mosquito on its list of "The Top 7... games that are cheaper than therapy" as a cure for entomophobia and on its list of "Rubbish animals that got turned into video game heroes".
-Contributor Matt Cundy comically summarized in the latter list, "Given that mosquitoes kill millions of people every year, we'd have thought a game that put players in control of such a notorious serial killer would have met with more controversy".
+GamesRadar included Mister Mosquito on its list of "The Top 7... games that are cheaper than therapy," as a cure for entomophobia, and also on its list of "Rubbish animals that got turned into video game heroes".
+Contributor Matt Cundy comically summarized it, in the latter list, "Given that mosquitoes kill millions of people every year, we'd have thought a game that put players in control of such a notorious serial killer would have met with more controversy".